simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To edit your group profile:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.
-3. Click or tap **Edit group profile**.
+3. Tap or click **Edit group profile**.
 4. Options:
    - Choose a new display name.
    - Choose a new profile picture.
-5. Click or tap **Save group profile**.
+5. Tap or click **Save group profile**.

 ### Adding a welcome message